valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 *Poem 2*

-At dusk,
 You ooze like honey
+in the evening light
-Seeping into every
+Seeping into every crevace
-Crevace of my thoughts
+of my saccharine mind

-At dawn--you
-Numb like venom,
-Destroying everything
-I built in darkness
+The eastern rays
+Dissolve your sickly shadow
+And flood my veins
+With the world unseen

 *Poem 3*